-This third-party intervention is submitted by Al-Haq, ALTSEAN-Burma, Center for the Study of Law, Justice and Society - Dejusticia, Comisión Colombiana de Juristas (CCJ), Comité Ambiental en Defensa de la Vida (CADV), the European Center for Constitutional and Human Rights (ECCHR), FIAN International, Fédération Internationale des ligues des Droits de l'Homme (FIDH), the Global Initiative for Economic, Social, and Cultural Rights (GI-ESCR), Human Rights Action (HRA), the International Human Rights Clinic at the University of Virginia School of Law, Layla Hughes, Minority Rights Group International (MRG), Observatori DESC (ESCR observatory), the Oficina para América Latina de la Coalición Internacional para el Hábitat (HIC-AL), and coordinated by ESCR-Net, the International Network for Economic, Social and Cultural Rights, pursuant to the leave to submit joint written observations granted by the President of the Fourth Section on 25 March 2021 pursuant to Rule 44 § 3.
+This third-party intervention is submitted by ALTSEAN-Burma, Comisión Colombiana de Juristas (CCJ), Comité Ambiental en Defensa de la Vida (CADV), the European Center for Constitutional and Human Rights (ECCHR), FIAN International, the Global Initiative for Economic, Social, and Cultural Rights (GI-ESCR), Human Rights Action (HRA), the International Human Rights Clinic at the University of Virginia School of Law, Layla Hughes, Minority Rights Group International (MRG), Observatori DESC (ESCR observatory), the Oficina para América Latina de la Coalición Internacional para el Hábitat (HIC-AL) and the Women's Legal Centre (WLC) and coordinated by ESCR-Net - International Network for Economic, Social and Cultural Rights, pursuant to the leave to granted on 20 July 2021 by the President of the Third Section (Rule 44 § 3).

-The intervention provides the European Court of Human Rights with observations grounded in international, regional and comparative constitutional law standards and jurisprudence in relation to: 1) the impacts of the climate crisis on the enjoyment of a healthy environment and related economic, social and cultural rights (ESCR), as well as the right to life; 2) the disproportionate impacts of the climate crisis on the human rights of specific populations and the corresponding State duty to ensure substantive equality as well as prevent and redress intersectional discrimination; and 3) the State duty to prevent climate change related human rights harm as well as foreseeable harm and effectively regulate businesses.
+The intervention provides the European Court of Human Rights with observations grounded in international, regional and comparative constitutional law standards and jurisprudence in relation to: 1) the impacts of the climate crisis on the enjoyment of a healthy environment, related economic, social and cultural rights (ESCR) and the right to life; 2) the disproportionate impacts of the climate crisis on the human rights of older women and other specific populations and the corresponding State duty to ensure substantive equality as well as prevent and redress intersectional discrimination; and 3) the State duty to prevent climate change-related human rights harm, including through progressive realisation, utilising the maximum of available resources, and effectively regulating businesses.